Korg Triton

 The Korg Triton is a music workstation synthesizer, featuring digital sampling and sequencing, released in 1999.
-It uses Korg's HI Synthesis tone generator and was eventually available in several model variants with numerous upgrade options.
+It uses Korg's "HI (Hyper Integrated) Synthesis" system and was eventually available in several model variants with numerous upgrade options.
 The Triton became renowned as a benchmark of keyboard technology, and has been widely featured in music videos and live concerts.
-At the NAMM 2007, Korg announced the Korg M3 as its successor.
+At the NAMM Show in 2007, Korg announced the Korg M3 as its successor.

 History and pedigree

 The Korg Triton line is considered the direct descendant of the earlier Korg Trinity line of workstations.
 The two ranges are aesthetically and functionally very similar.
 The Triton "Classic" followed the Trinity's naming conventions of the Pro and Pro X being designated to models featuring 76 and 88 keys respectively (that naming system actually started with previous 01/w series, also available with 61 keys (base and -FD models), 76 (01/wPro) and 88 (01/wProX).